Pieter Jansz. Saenredam: Works

-In any case, Saenredam wanted to record this time of change by documenting the country’s buildings.
-Many artists before him had specialized in imaginary and fanciful architecture, but Saenredam was one of the first to focus on existing buildings.
-According to the J. Paul Getty Trust "Saenredam’s church paintings...owe their poetry to his remarkable blend of fact and fiction.
+In any case, Saenredam wanted to record this time of change by documenting the country's buildings.
+Many artists before him had specialised in imaginary and fanciful architecture, but Saenredam was one of the first to focus on existing buildings.
+According to the J. Paul Getty Trust "Saenredam's church paintings...owe their poetry to his remarkable blend of fact and fiction.
 He began by making site drawings of buildings that record measurements and detail with archaeological thoroughness."
-This meticulous preparation helped him to create such accurate and enchanting paintings.
-The measurements aided him in using scientific linear perspective, just like Andrea Pozzo.
-He was able to use his measurements to create a realistic image with depth.
+These meticulous measurements aided him in using scientific linear perspective, allowing him to create images featuring realistic depth.

 There is a small number of Saenredam's works in British collections but the Utrecht Archives houses a large number of Saenredam's drawings.
 In 2000–2001, the Centraal Museum at Utrecht held a major exhibition of his drawings and paintings.

 Perhaps his best known works are a matching pair of oil paintings both titled Interior of the Buurkerk, Utrecht.
 One hangs in London's National Gallery, the other in the Kimbell Art Museum in Fort Worth, Texas.
 In their simplicity and semi-abstract formalism, they foreshadow more modern works such as those of Mondrian and Feininger.

 In July 2012, a picture of Saenredam's village at Assendelft was sold at Christie's for more than £3,500,000.
 Six months earlier it was entered into a Christie's sale advertised as by a follower of Saenredam with an estimate of between £3,000-5,000 before being withdrawn from sale.